Koko Ari Araya

-Koko Ari Araya (born 9 January 2000) is an Indonesian professional footballer who plays as a right back for Liga 1 club Persebaya Surabaya and the Indonesia national team.
+Koko Ari Araya (born 9 January 2000), commonly known as Koko Ari, is an Indonesian professional footballer who plays as a full-back for Liga 1 club Persebaya Surabaya.

 Club career

 Persebaya Surabaya

 Koko Ari debuted for Persebaya in the 2019 Liga 1 season.
 However, he became recognized in the 2020 Piala Gubernur Jatim tournament, a pre-season competition ahead of the 2020 Liga 1 season, after he was instrumental in the club's successes in winning the trophy.
-His performance there caught the eye of Indonesian national football team coach Shin Tae-yong who has called him to join senior team training since 2020.
+His performance there caught the eye of Indonesia national football team coach Shin Tae-yong who has called him up in the senior team training program since 2020.

+Madura United

+Koko Ari was signed for Madura United to play in Liga 1 in the 2023–24 season.
+He made his debut on 2 July 2023 in a match against Persib Bandung at the Gelora Bandung Lautan Api Stadium, Bandung.

+Return to Persebaya Surabaya

+On 4 June 2025, Koko Ari officially returned to Persebaya Surabaya.

 International career

 Koko Ari received a call to join the senior Indonesia team for the 2022 FIFA World Cup qualification in June 2021.

 On 1 June 2022, Koko Ari earned his first senior cap in a friendly match against Bangladesh that ended 0-0.